pattonsgirl/Spring2021-CEG2410/AWS-Setup-Guide.md

 Create your AWS environment

-- Once you have created your SSH key, [TODO - DO NOT CLICK UNTIL THIS MESSAGE IS GONE](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=CEG-2350&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fceg2350.yml)
+- Once you have created your SSH key, [click here to provision your AWS stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg2410&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg2410.yml)
   This link autofills many fields for creating our virtual machine.

   - On the first menu, click Next